 If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

 Place the tomatoes, cucumber, peach, onion, cilantro, serrano pepper, lime juice, salt, and garlic in a large bowl and toss to combine.

-Add the mixture to two 1-quart or one half-gallon jar that can be securely sealed.
+Add the mixture to two one-quart jars or one half-gallon jar that can be securely sealed.